aur8l/CUCM-Tools/README.md

 #### configuration.xml
 A few directives are available for dynamically generating the uri:
-- Username
+- Username: %userid%
-Username can be inserted using %userid%

-- Directory number:
+- Directory number: %dn%
-Directory number can be inserted using %dn%

-- Device name:
+- Device name: %phone%
-Directory number can be inserted using %phone%

 ### To-do:
 - Make the application compatible with Call Manager 12.5.